 nāmera nikaṭe śāṭhya phalete yātanā

-“He will never tire of the Holy Name.
-Tears will fall from his eyes.
-By the mercy of the Holy Name, his heart will become very strong.
+“He will never tire of the Holy Name and tears will fall from his eyes.
+By attaining the mercy of the Holy Name, his heart will become very strong.

 māyāvāda anitya kalpita bale saba

-“Māyāvada says that Kṛṣṇa’s form, and service to Kṛṣṇa as the jīva’s inherent position are all imaginary and not eternal.
+“Māyāvada claims that Kṛṣṇa’s form, and servitorship to Kṛṣṇa which is the jīva’s inherent position, are completely imaginary and temporary.

 māyāvāda haya sarva vipadera khani

-“Therefore I count māyāvāda among the offenses to the Holy Name.
-Māyāvāda is the repository of all other calamities.
+“Therefore I count māyāvāda to be among the offences to the Holy Name.
+Māyāvāda is the repository of all other types of misfortune.

 nāmābhāsa kalpa-taru māyāvādi-jane